 Workshops and Consultations

-We offer workshops and consultations to support faculty teaching writing-intensive courses in the/their discipline and support them as they invest in student writing.
-Whether a workshop or an individualized consultation, we facilitate discussions about specific writing goals and outcomes customized to specific majors, academic levels and departments.
+We offer workshops and consultations to support faculty teaching writing and reading-intensive courses in the/their discipline and support them as they invest in student writing and reading.
+Whether a workshop or an individualized consultation, we facilitate discussions about specific writing and reading goals and outcomes customized to specific majors, academic levels and departments.